Do I Have to Consent to Field Sobriety Tests in SC?

 During this physical assessment, officers make observations regarding an individual’s balance, coordination, and comprehension of instructions.
 To accurately evaluate a driver’s performance on this test, officers will ask them to stand with their feet together before beginning the test.
 They must keep both arms straight out from their body while walking and counting aloud each step taken.

-3. One-Legged Stand (OLS) Test
+3. One-Leg Stand (OLS) Test

-A one-legged stand (OLS) field sobriety test is another standardized roadside assessment used to determine the presence of alcohol or drugs in a driver's system.
+A one-leg stand (OLS) field sobriety test is another standardized roadside assessment used to determine the presence of alcohol or drugs in a driver's system.
 This physical evaluation requires a driver to stand on one leg and count aloud for a period of 30 seconds.

 During the OLS test, officers will look for signs of intoxication such as swaying, loss of balance, hopping, using arms for balance, or putting the raised foot down during the allotted time.
 The person may be asked to close their eyes while performing the test to increase the difficulty level and more accurately evaluate any impairment present.
 Any missteps or failure to comply with instructions can be interpreted as evidence that a driver is impaired and can use this evidence in court if they’re arrested and charged with a DUI.